 \section{Introduction}

 Maximal clique enumeration finds many applications in various domains.
 In social networks, finding densely connected clusters of users can be used to predict how a virus spreads.
-Another application is target advertising: entities in a cluster have higher probability to respond positively to similar adds.
-The problem is by definition difficult since the number of maximal cliques can be exponential.
-Moreover, social networks graphs have often an important number of nodes and edges.
-Thus, it seems relevant to find nice parameters of the graph to get tractable complexities.
-There has been a long line of work following this approach and such results can be found in \cite{30,27,28,29,24,26,man19,25} for instance.
-The parameters used in these papers often try to capture the sparseness of the input graph, since many real words graphs have, in fact, few edges.
-This is notably true for social networks graphs.
-Well known parameter are for instance the maximum degree, arboricity or degeneracy~\cite{4}.
-A sparse graph will have, in general, bounded degeneracy.
-In this context, Fox and al.~\cite{fox2020} introduced a parameter which models the following triadic closure principle in social networks.
-If two users share a large enough number of friends, then they are very likely to be friends themselves.
-This is called the closure number of the graph, defined formally as follows :
+Another application is targeted advertising: entities in a cluster have higher probability of responding positively to similar adds.
+The problem is, by definition, difficult since the number of maximal cliques can be exponential.
+Moreover, social networks graphs often have a significant number of nodes and edges.
+Thus, it seems relevant to find suitable parameters of the graph to achieve tractable complexity.
+There has been a long line of work following this approach and such results can be found in \cite{30,27,28,29,24,26,G1,25}, for instance.
+The parameters used in these papers often aim to capture the sparseness of the input graph, since many real-word graphs have few edges.
+This is especially true for social networks graphs.
+Well-known parameters include the maximum degree, arboricity or degeneracy~\cite{4}.
+A sparse graph has generally bounded degeneracy.
+In this context, Fox and al.~\cite{fox2020} introduced a parameter that captures the triadic closure principle in social networks.
+According to this principle, if two users have a significant number of mutual friends, it is highly likely that they are friends themselves.
+They call this parameter the closure number of the graph and they formally define it as follows:

 \begin{definition} For a positive integer $c$, an indirected graph $G=(V,E)$ is $c$-closed if, whenever two distinct vertices $u,v \in V$ have at least $c$ common neighbors, $(u,v)$ is an edge of $G$. \end{definition}